 Resolving Disputes Creatively Can Save Time and Money

 As a practice focused on family law, we try to help families resolve their disputes as amicably as possible.
 However, domestic violence is a game-changer as far as we are concerned.
 At the Law Offices of Hollie A. Lemkin, we believe domestic violence has no place in any healthy family unit, and we will utilize all available legal remedies to protect the well-being of victimized spouses and children.

-California law doesn’t just protect you against acts of violence, but also against threats of violence.
-If someone makes against you that prompts a reasonable belief that they will carry out the threat, that threat is illegal under the law—even if the person never touches you.
-This includes verbal threats of harm against you, as well as nonverbal threats like stalking or harassing.
+California law doesn’t just protect you against acts of violence and injury, but also against threats of violence.
+If someone makes a threat against you and prompts a reasonable belief that they will carry out the threat, that threat is illegal under the law — even if the person never touches you.
+Domestic violence includes verbal threats of harm against you, as well as nonverbal threats like stalking or harassing.

-If you believe you have been a victim of domestic violence, we can help.
-Call the Law Offices of Hollie A. Lemkin for a consultation.
+If you believe you have been a victim of domestic violence or abuse, our trusted divorce lawyer in Orange County can help.
+Call the Law Offices of Hollie A. Lemkin for a free initial consultation.

 For anyone who approaches us with concerns about domestic violence, our first priority is always the safety of the victim, as well as the safety of any children involved in the union.
-The steps we take to help you may include any/all of the following:
+The steps we take to help you with your case of domestic violence may include any/all of the following:

 - Ensuring immediate safety for your and the children (including finding a temporary safe space, if necessary)

 - Filing appropriate criminal charges with local prosecutors on your behalf

 - Seeking a restraining order from the courts forbidding the offender from getting close to you and/or the children